Eschatology: Understanding the Basics

 "Son of Man Coming on Clouds"

-The prolific idea for many Christians is that Mathew 24, The
+The prolific understanding for many Christians is that Mathew 24, The

 Olivet Discourse is a promise of the Second Coming of Christ.

-When the passage is examined the phrase "son of man Coming on
+When the prophecy is examined in the context of Old Testament passages, the phrase "son of man Coming on

 Clouds" is not about a Christ coming down but in His ascension He